 2. Dating partners will also do a background search on you online

 Surprised?
 Don’t be.
-Dating can be a risky and potentially dangerous endeavour for singles today.
+Dating can be a risky and potentially dangerous endeavor for singles today.
 Add to that the fast, time-starved pace of modern life and you get a population of people who are more than happy to let technology help them cut their losses and move on to the next good prospect a.s.a.p..

-In general, women are more likely to run a criminal history check on potential dates- citing personal safety as a main driving factor - though men aren’t immune to the same amount of curiosity.
+In general, women are more likely to run a criminal history check on potential dates- citing personal safety as a primary driving factor - though men aren’t immune to the same amount of curiosity.
 But for both sexes, several background search results rank high on the list of romantic deal-breakers, including a secret spouse or partner, a criminal record, an affiliation to a dangerous group, or illegal business practices.

 3. Your top-ranked background search results will not be the ones you want

 The algorithms of popular search engines will rank posts relating to your name by their popularity and not necessarily their relevance.
-So even if you’ve invested time into creating a professional website or top-of-the-line LinkedIn page, there is little or no guarantee that it will appear in the top 5 search results for your name unless you’re actively working hard on an SEO (Search Engine Optimization) strategy and keep a close watch on your personal online reputation management.
+So even if you’ve invested time into creating a professional website or top-of-the-line LinkedIn page, there is little or no guarantee that it will appear in the top 5 search results for your name unless you’re actively working hard on an SEO (Search Engine Optimization) strategy and keep a close watch on your online reputation management.